bormaxi8080/starred/README.md

 ## Others

+- [CScorza/GEOINTInvestigation](https://github.com/CScorza/GEOINTInvestigation) - Intelligence tramite - Immagini - Video - Strumenti - Mappe
+- [paulpogoda/OSINT-Tools-Armenia](https://github.com/paulpogoda/OSINT-Tools-Armenia) - A list of OSINT resources that may be useful to you when conducting investigations related to Armenia
+- [paulpogoda/OSINT-Tools-Iran](https://github.com/paulpogoda/OSINT-Tools-Iran) - Tools and resources that may be useful to you when conducting investigations related to  Islamic Republic of Iran
+- [paulpogoda/OSINT-Tools-Netherlands](https://github.com/paulpogoda/OSINT-Tools-Netherlands) - List of Dutch OSINT Sources for profilers and fact-checkers
+- [paulpogoda/OSINT-Tools-China](https://github.com/paulpogoda/OSINT-Tools-China) - A list of OSINT tools and resources for profilers and fact-checkers
+- [Mehdi0x90/Web_Hacking](https://github.com/Mehdi0x90/Web_Hacking) - Bug Bounty Tricks and useful payloads and bypasses for Web Application Security.
+- [paulpogoda/OSINT-for-countries-V2.0](https://github.com/paulpogoda/OSINT-for-countries-V2.0) - OSINT resources and tools by country, structured for fact-checkers and digital profilers
+- [paulpogoda/OSINT-Tools-Australia](https://github.com/paulpogoda/OSINT-Tools-Australia) - A list of OSINT resources tools that may be useful to you when conducting investigations related to Australia
 - [paulpogoda/OSINT-Tools-Israel](https://github.com/paulpogoda/OSINT-Tools-Israel) - Websites and tools for OSINT investigations pertaining to Israel
 - [paulpogoda/OSINT-Tools-Bulgaria](https://github.com/paulpogoda/OSINT-Tools-Bulgaria) - Bulgarian OSINT tools list.
 - [paulpogoda/OSINT-Tools-Russia](https://github.com/paulpogoda/OSINT-Tools-Russia) - A list of OSINT tools that may be useful to you when conducting investigations related to Russian Federation